 A classic sea-mount that rises up from the sea bed some 200m below, to about 5m on the reef top.

 Mullaway is known for its walls which drop down almost vertically to between 30-40m before sloping down to the depths.

 The reef is rich with beautiful hard and soft corals teeming with anthias, roaming schools of fusiliers.

 Cruising above the reef are the mid-water predators – large schools of jacks and trevally.

 One of the best offshore reefs of Tufi, the site is named after a regular visitor from Mullaway in Australia.

-Those walls around the reef at Mullaway have a strong reputation for being as the best place among the offshore reefs of Tufi to encounter the occasional Great Hammerhead.
+Those walls around the reef at Mullaway have a reputation for being the best place to encounter the occasional Great Hammerhead.